palaciodaniel/you_failed_in_life/README.md

 Finally, open right there the Terminal (Ctrl + Alt + T) and write "bash failedlife.sh".

-You can see all these steps performed on the [following video](https://youtu.be/ftwBfTqb9k8).
+You can see all these steps performed on the [following video](https://youtu.be/ftwBfTqb9k8) --choose the HD option if it is not enabled by default.

 ## Credits
 Code written from scratch by **Daniel Palacio**.